JabinManandhar/GitPoem/README.md

 # GitPoem
-This is a poem about Git tut from TheCodingTraing
+This is a poem about Git tut from TheCodingTrain